-- Questions will be behavioural type questions, answer these questions with an opening general statement followed by a specific example from your past experience, similar to the way you have addressed the selection competencies in your written application.
+- Questions will be behavioural.
+Answers can include an opening general statement followed by specific examples from past experience, similar to the way selection competencies are addressed in the written application.

-You have the right to request feedback from the Convenor of the selection panel on how you performed at interview and how your written application was rated.
-You are encouraged to seek feedback.
+Applicants are encouraged and have the right to request feedback from the Convenor of the selection panel on their interview performance and competitiveness of the written application.

-The recruitment and selection of staff for positions within Botanic Gardens and Parks Authority is governed by the Office of the Commissioner for Public Sector Standards.
+The recruitment and selection of staff is governed by the Office of the Commissioner for Public Sector Standards.
 The outcome of set standards is that "the most suitable and available people are selected and appointed".
 The recruitment, selection and appointment standard states: